PyMVPA/PyMVPA/doc/glossary.rst

     A chunk is a group of samples.
 In PyMVPA chunks define *independent* groups of samples (note: the groups are independent from each other, not the samples in each particular group).
-This information is important in the context of a cross-validation procedure, as it is required to measured the classifier performance on independent test datasets to be able to compute unbiased generalization estimates.
+This information is important in the context of a cross-validation procedure, as it is required to measure the classifier performance on independent test datasets to be able to compute unbiased generalization estimates.
 This is of particular importance in the case of fMRI data, where two successively recorded volumes cannot be